 - any exam programmes in your possession.

-Requests for accreditation are to be submitted to the Humanistic Campus which will then be subject to evaluation by the Teaching Committee.
+Requests for accreditation will be submitted to the Humanistic Campus which will then be subject to evaluation by the Teaching Committee.
 Once approved, the Accreditation Form will be sent to you via e-mail.
 Please remember to sign the form.

 Should you wish to request accreditation exclusively for previous Ca’ Foscari activities that have the same teaching code you find in the study plan of the course you wish to enrol in (for example, requesting accreditation for individual courses studied at Ca’ Foscari), you may complete the Accreditation Form by yourself and attach it directly during the online Enrollment procedure.